abstractmachine/interaction-design-tools/00_writing/readme.md

 3. Open your Terminal (cf. (tutorial:Terminal link:tools/code)) into the folder of your text file
 4. Type `pandoc NameOfTextFile.md -o NameOfTextFile.pdf`

 Voilà, you now have a powerful workflow for writing your master's thesis.
-Here, for example, is [Mathilde Buenerd's Masters Thesis](https://github.com/mathildebuenerd/master-thesis-autocomplete) with instructions for the tools and workflow she designed to write and publish it.
+You can, for example, [Mathilde Buenerd's Masters Thesis](https://github.com/mathildebuenerd/master-thesis-autocomplete) with instructions for the tools and workflow she designed to write and publish it.

+![Pandoc](pandoc.png)

-Important note: in this Markdown > Pandoc > ________ approach, you will design the typography and layout using Cascading Style Sheets (CSS) — the format for designing web pages.
+> Important note: in this Markdown > Pandoc > ________ approach, you will design the typography and layout using Cascading Style Sheets (CSS) — the format for designing web pages.
 This does not mean that your project is screen-based only; CSS can be used in print-based layout and typography.

-![Pandoc](pandoc.png)